bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 creators: [helma, allison]
 date: 2024-07-20
 ---
-# Tidbit 7 – jq to Analyze macOS Installed Apps with Helma van der Linden on
+# PBS Tidbit7 – jq to Analyze macOS Installed Apps with Helma van der Linden on

 This Tidbit episode of Programming By Stealth is brought to you by Helma van der Linden and is written in the first person.